-Why Are Effective Interviewing Techniques Important?
+Why Are Effective Interviewing Techniques for Employers Important?

 Effective interviewing techniques ensure a transparent and equitable experience that is free of bias and full of trust, efficiency, and respect.
 By hiring with structured and aligned interviewing techniques across your organization, you remove a lot of stress from the interviewer.
 Effective and consistent organization-wide interview techniques also remove the fear that you might get reported for asking illegal questions and ensure you hire right consistently.
 Effective interviewing techniques help you hire faster, increase your retention rates and decrease your hiring costs.

-Effective Interviewing Techniques
+Effective Interviewing Techniques for Employers